-You can switch display devices, and configure display options, from the Display settings (click the Start Menu and click Settings > System or right-click the desktop and select Display settings) control panel.
-In Windows 10 it is possible to quickly configure external displays from the Project menu (press the Windows logo key \blacksquare on your keyboard and the P key or $\mathbf{Fn} + \mathbf{F7}$).
+You can switch display devices, and configure display options, from the Display control panel (in Appearance and Personalization).
+Click Adjust resolution to make changes to the appearance of the display and to detect and configure any attached displays.
+In Windows 10 it is possible to quickly configure external displays from the Project menu (press the Windows logo key \blacksquare on your keyboard and the P key).